Infrared Effects and the Unruh State

 \subsection{Delta Function Potential}

-Another case for which the radial mode equation can be solved analytically is a massless minimally coupled scalar field in 2D with the potential \be V(r_*) = \lambda \delta(r_*) \;. \ee Taking $\lambda > 0$ gives a potential in the same form as that for a massive field in 2D SdS spacetime and a massless minimally coupled scalar field in 4D Schwarzschild spacetime.
+Another case for which the radial mode equation can be solved analytically is a massless minimally coupled scalar field for a static black hole with a 2D metric when the potential is \be V(r_*) = \lambda \delta(r_*) \;. \ee Taking $\lambda > 0$ gives a potential in the same form as that for a massive field in SdS spacetime with a 2D metric and a massless minimally coupled scalar field in 4D Schwarzschild spacetime.
 That is, the potential is zero on the black hole horizon and either the cosmological horizon or infinity, and it is nonnegative.

 Solving~\eqref{mode-eq-chi} with~\eqref{delta-potential}, we find for $r_* > 0$ that \be \chi^\infty_R = e^{i \w r_*} \;, \qquad \chi^\infty_L = e^{-i \w r_*} \;, \ee while for $r_* < 0$ \bea \chi^\infty_R &=& E_R e^{i \w r_*} + F_R e^{- i \w r_*} \;, \nonumber \\ \chi^\infty_L &=& E_L e^{i \w r_*} + F_L e^{- i \w r_*} \;, \eea with \bea E_R &=& 1 + i \frac{\lambda}{2 \w} \;, \nonumber \\ F_R &=& -i \frac{\lambda}{2 \w} \;, \nonumber \\ E_L &=& i \frac{\lambda}{2 \w} \;, \nonumber \\ F_L &=& 1 - i \frac{\lambda}{2 \w} \;. \eea